andrewjw/site/_posts/2011-05-20-crowd-sourcing-mapping.md

 What's more important, masses of mapping information or accurate maps?
 I'm not sure, but I think it's probably the latter.

-If you want to see the mass of data that is being created by the crowd, <a href="http://www.google.com/mapmaker/pulse">Map Maker Pulse</a> is a fascinating and hypnotic site to visit.
+If you want to see the mass of data that is being created by the crowd, [Map Maker Pulse](http://www.google.com/mapmaker/pulse) is a fascinating and hypnotic site to visit.

 The final issue is that of licensing.
 Open Street Map is very clear that any time you spend improving their maps is rewarded by your work being released under an open source license.
-Google's <a href="http://www.google.com/mapmaker/mapfiles/s/terms_mapmaker.html">terms of service</a> require you to given them a license to do whatever they like to your work.
+Google's [terms of service](http://www.google.com/mapmaker/mapfiles/s/terms_mapmaker.html) require you to given them a license to do whatever they like to your work.
 They do not need to make your changes available for others to use.
 Google is asking you to do high precision work for free and then taking that work and locking it inside in Google Maps, and that doesn't seem like a fair trade to me.